 Montana State Legislature

-Criminal Justice Oversight Council
+2023-2024 Criminal Justice Oversight Council

-The Criminal Justice Oversight Council is a bipartisan, interbranch body.
-Membership includes legislators, Department of Corrections leadership, and individuals appointed by the Montana Supreme Court, the Attorney General, and the Governor.
-The Council's membership is provided in section 53-1-216, MCA.
+The Criminal Justice Oversight Council (CJOC) is an interbranch body with members from all three branches of government, including legislators, Department of Corrections leadership, and criminal justice stakeholders appointed by the Montana Supreme Court, the Attorney General, and the Governor.
+CJOC oversees implementation of criminal justice legislation, including justice reinvestment, in Montana.